Update your highest-performing pages monthly with substantive content changes—not just timestamps.

 The Tiered Update Schedule

-Tier 1 updates target your highest-citation pages, the content that AI systems currently reference when prospects ask about your category.
+These are your highest-citation pages—the content that currently gets referenced by AI systems when prospects ask about your category.

-For a B2B SaaS company, Tier 1 content might include main product comparison pages, core "what is X" educational content, and buyer's guides.
+For a B2B SaaS company, this might include main product comparison pages, core "what is X" educational content, and buyer's guides.

 Every 90 days, refresh these with current year references.

-Tier 3 reviews occur every six months to ensure no factually outdated information.
+Review every 6 months to ensure no factually outdated information.

 What Counts as a "Real" Update